 It is inevitable that one of your co-workers deal with grief brought about by a loss of a loved one.
 However, there is no universal workplace manual which will provide you with a step-by-step process to address your co-worker’s grief.
 Grief is a typical response to loss.
 However, it might lead to mental health disorders.
 Hence, it is crucial that you help them with their healing process.

-Before you start offering a hand in their struggles, it is critical to determine whether they are indeed struggling with grief.
+Before you start offering a hand in their struggles or insisting that they visit BetterHelp, it is critical to determine whether they are indeed struggling with grief.
 It might be offensive for your co-worker if you assist them with their healing process without knowing that they are not facing it.
 Here are some of the signs that your co-worker is experiencing grief:

 - Low productivity due to the inability to concentrate